+Recent and ongoing initiatives and activities Future-facing initiatives school leavers.
+Launched in 2018, it supports teachers working with students to achieve external NCEA credits in STEM subjects.
+Available to schools at no cost, we are regularly releasing new modules.
 The Whakapiki Ake Project is a recruitment programme that actively engages with rangatahi Māori enrolled in secondary schools to promote health as a career and entry into professional programmes in the Faculty of Medical and Health Sciences.
-Members of the project team engage with secondary school students and their whanau through a series of visits and study wānanga, quiding students on their journey to the attainment of their goals.
+Members of the project team engage with secondary school students and their whānau through a series of visits and study wānanga, guiding students on their journey to the attainment of their goals.
 The Certificate in Health Sciences continues the journey for rangatahi Māori toward their goals.
 Since 2014, 230 Māori and 201 Pacific students have successfully completed the Certificate.
-Of these 431 students, 140 (32.5%) have progressed to professional medical and allied health programmes in the faculty, contributing to the considerable increase in Māori graduates and Pacific graduates of the MBChB.
+Of these 431 students, 140 (32.5%) have programses to professional medical and allied health programmes in the faculty, contributing to the considerable increase in Māori graduates and Pacific graduates of the MBChB.
 In 2021, 39 Māori graduated making up 14% of MBChB graduates, with a further 20 (7%) of the graduates being Pacific.

-The Pacific Academy provides numeracy tuition via our Tai Tonga Campus (see Vignette VI).
+The Pacific Academy provides numeracy tuition via our Tai Tonga Campus (see Vignette VI ).
 The Buchanan school's initiative is active in 5 schools and supports a cohort of students through their secondary schooling from year 9 onwards.
 The University's Tuākana programme provides a university-wide culturally relevant learning community that enhances the academic success of Māori and Pacific students through small-group learning, whaka whanaungatanga, wānanga, face-to-face meetings, and workshops.
-This programme is currently being evaluated to ensure that Māori students are receiving the best possible support to ensure their academic success at the University.
+This programme is currently being evaluated to ensure their academic success at the University.
 Auckland Online has successfully expanded its programmes to offer a broad range of career focused opportunities for working professionals to gain new skills and improve their career opportunities through flexible study options.
-The Master of Engineering Project Management, which includes a health sector specialisation has provided flexible learning options for students engaged in health sector infra-structure.
-The high-quality production values combined with the flexibility of online study is attractive to Māori and Pacific learners, with 13% of the Auckland Online learners being Pacific and 10% Māori, against a background of 7% Māori and 6% Pacific across our overall postgraduate segments.

-the future, including the co-design and provision of student-centred and student-managed spaces that meet the specific needs of Māori, Pacific, and Equity students to support their outcomes and enhance opportunities to connect and collaborate.

-Major estate projects under development include:

-- complete refurbishment of the former Human Sciences Building to create new accommodation for the Faculty of Education and Social Work, for the School of Social Sciences and for parts of the Faculty of Arts and Creative Arts & Industries, expected to open in 2024. - A new build of the Recreation & Wellness Centre, which is scheduled to open in 2024, to accommodate the significant increase in student numbers since the original building that it replaces was opened.
-The Centre will provide recreation and wellness services for a greater proportion of the student body. - Revitalisation of our Tai Tokerau campus at Whangārei to activate its crucial role as our important Northern Gateway Campus, with the opening of a new academic building and new facilities is projected to be in 2025.
+The Master of Engineering Project Management, which inc the future, including the co-design and provision of student-centred and student-managed spaces that meet the specific needs of Māori, Pacific, and Equity students to support their outcomes and enhance opportunities to connect and collaborate.
+Major estate projects under development include: complete refurbishment of the former Human Sciences Building to create new accommodation for the Faculty of Education and Social Work, for the School of Social Sciences and for parts of the Faculty of Arts and Creative Arts &amp; Industries, expected to open in 2024.
+A new build of the Recreation &amp; Wellness Centre, which is scheduled to open in 2024, to accommodate the significant increase in student numbers since the original building that it replaces was opened.
+The Centre will provide recreation and wellness services for a greater proportion of the student body.
+Revitalisation of our Tai Tokerau campus at Whangārei to activate its crucial role as our important Northern Gateway Campus, with the opening of a new academic building and new facilities projected to be in 2025.
 The University plans to extend the programmes and life-long learning opportunities, particularly those relevant to Working Professionals, through Auckland Online and using alternate delivery methods (block and nonstandard hours teaching).
 We recognise that the demand for professional development and further learning, including postgraduate study, is strongly linked to improved employability, increased earning potential and job security.
-With the current low levels of unemployment flexible delivery of quality educational experience are critical to improved outcomes for our communities.
+With the current low levels of unemployment flexible delivery of quality educational experiences are critical to improved outcomes for our communities.

-Our initiatives for Working Professionals are closely aligned to our strategy of increasing the proportions of postgraduate students which will contribute to New Zealand better aligning with OECD norms for the proportion of the population with postgraduate qualifications and to increase the impact of our graduates.